 Resurfacing doesn’t mean you have to stick with concrete.
 Any number of different materials can be laid over your old concrete patio.
 One of the most popular is patio tiles.
 If your concrete is in decent condition, you can lay interlocking tiles over your concrete without the hassle of nailing and little, if any, surface preparation.
 Brick and stone masonry can also be laid over your old concrete.
 You’ll have a topflight patio if you survive the price tag.
 Regardless of the material you use—tiles, brick, stone, new concrete—you’ll need to make sure that the new material doesn’t raise your patio height to the point of blocking doors and gates.

-Need to find a pro for your patio resurfacing?Find Pros
+Ready to start your patio resurfacing?Find Pros

 Your Outdoor Patio